LEGAL ARGUMENTS

 - Psychological argument.

-(iii) Arguments appealing to the systemic character of the code of laws to legitimate an interpretation.
+(iii) Arguments that appeal to the systemic character of the code of laws to legitimize an interpretation.
 Arguments based on

 -

-- Necessity (all the articles of the code are necessary)
+- Necessity : all articles of the code are necessary and non redundant.

-- The title of a section of the code, a rubrica.
+- The title of the section of the code, a rubrica.

-The establishment of precise definitions of these forms of argumentation within the field of law, their illustration with examples, the determination of the conditions for their application, and the problems connected with their construction and use, fall within the jurisdiction of lawyers.
+Lawyers establish precise definitions of these forms of argumentation in law, illustrate them with concrete cases, determine the conditions for their application, and address the problems connected with their construction and use.

-This set of arguments legitimizes the interpretation of the law in view of application to specific cases.
-When used in the imperative form, this set of arguments becomes a guide for the drafting of laws.
-For example, as the argument from superfluity (economic argument, or argument from uselessness) assumes that the laws are not redundant; the legislator will endeavor to avoid any redundancy in the drafting of the law, and the same for the other interpretative principles.
+This set of arguments allows the law to be interpreted for application to specific cases.
+When used in the imperative form, it serves as a guide for drafting laws.
+For example, as the argument from superfluity (economic argument, or argument from uselessness) assumes that laws are not redundant; so the legislators strive to avoid any redundancy when drafting of laws.
+The same applies to other interpretive principles.

 [1] Legal tradition-Trahan.doc.
 P. 21-22.